FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 + Added 3x1 furnitures to the system.
 + Added a "music tension" system.
 + Added the ability to place a little piece of tape over the speaker, muffling the sound.
++ Added an entire new mechanic: Kits!
++ Added a box for each size of furniture, used when a furniture that requires a kit is placed without a kit below it.
++ Added indicators over the boxes that show what kit it needs.
++ Added the kits to the shop, and a 3% possibility of getting a kit instead of a furniture.
++ Added an entire new mechanic: Stacking!
+As of the first version of the game, the only stackable item is the book, over the bookshelf.
++ Added non-intrusive ads!
+(Yeah, we have to eat too, yk?).
++ Added a restock machine to the shop.
++ Added sound effects for the restock machine.
++ Added the ability to skip the tutorial by pressing start during it.
 + Changed the gameplay music!
 Now we have three tracks that can loop up to three times each!
 + Balanced room's prices.
 + Balanced scoring in general.